abcxyz/abc/README.md

 #### Flags

-- `--debug-step-diffs`: for template authors, not regular users.
-This will log the diffs made by each step as git commits in a tmp git repository.
-If you want to see the git logs and diffs with your usual git commands, please navigate to the tmp folder, otherwise you will need to use a git flag `--git-dir=path/to/tmp/debug/folder` for your commands, e.g.:
-  `git --git-dir=path/to/tmp/debug/folder log`.
-A warn log will show you where the tmp repository is.

-  Note: you must have git installed to use this flag.

-- `--debug-scratch-contents`: for template authors, not regular users.
-This will print the filename of every file in the scratch directory after executing each step of the spec.yaml.
-Useful for debugging errors like `path "src/app.js" doesn't exist in the scratch directory, did you forget to "include" it first?"`.
 - `--dest <output_dir>`: the directory on the local filesystem to write output to.
 Defaults to the current directory.
 If it doesn't exist, it will be created.